pakrym/pipelines/pipelines.md

 These are some of the common pitfalls when reading streaming data.
 To account for this we need to make a few changes:
 - We need to buffer the incoming data until we have found a new line.
-- We need to parse *all* of the lines returned in the buffer (exercise left to the reader).
+- We need to parse *all* of the lines returned in the buffer (left as an exercise to the reader).

 ```C#
 async Task ProcessLinesAsync(NetworkStream stream)